Artificial Intelligence in Sleep Medicine

 Members of the Artificial Intelligence in Sleep Medicine Committee collaborated with the Emerging Technology Committee and the AASM Telemedicine Presidential Committee to highlight technology advancements that took on new importance during the COVID-19 global pandemic.
 Read the report, “Adapting to a Global Pandemic.”

-Read the article below, published in the monthly members-only magazine Montage, to learn more about how the Sleep ISR record rewards program is helping the AASM advance its pilot certification program to evaluate the accuracy of sleep stage scoring by AI software.
+Read the articles below, published in the monthly members-only magazine Montage, to learn more about how the Sleep ISR record rewards program is helping the AASM advance its pilot certification program to evaluate the accuracy of sleep stage scoring by AI software and the results of a survey conducted by the Artificial Intelligence in Sleep Medicine Committee.